otto-de/edison-hal/README.md

 ## Version History

-### 1.0.0-SNAPSHOT
+### 0.4.1

 *New Features / API extensions*

-* Added Traverson.startWith(HalRepresentation) to initialize a
-Traverson from a given resource.
+* Added Traverson.startWith(HalRepresentation) to initialize a Traverson from a given resource.

+*Bufixes*

+* JsonSerializers and -Deserializers for Links and Embedded are now public to avoid problems with some testing szenarios in Spring.

 ### 0.4.0